Euclid

 Euclid (/ˈjuːklɪd/; Εὐκλείδης; fl.
 300 BC) was an ancient Greek mathematician active as a geometer and logician.
 Considered the "father of geometry", he is chiefly known for the Elements treatise, which established the foundations of geometry that largely dominated the field until the early 19th century.
-His system, now referred to as Euclidean geometry, involved new innovations in combination with a synthesis of theories from earlier Greek mathematicians, including Eudoxus of Cnidus, Hippocrates of Chios, Thales and Theaetetus.
+His system, now referred to as Euclidean geometry, involved innovations in combination with a synthesis of theories from earlier Greek mathematicians, including Eudoxus of Cnidus, Hippocrates of Chios, Thales and Theaetetus.
 With Archimedes and Apollonius of Perga, Euclid is generally considered among the greatest mathematicians of antiquity, and one of the most influential in the history of mathematics.

-Very little is known of Euclid's life, and most information comes from the philosophers Proclus and Pappus of Alexandria many centuries later.
-Until the early Renaissance he was often mistaken for the earlier philosopher Euclid of Megara, causing his biography to be substantially revised.
-It is generally agreed that he spent his career under Ptolemy I in Alexandria and lived around 300 BC, after Plato and before Archimedes.
-There is some speculation that Euclid was a student of the Platonic Academy and later taught at the Musaeum.
-Euclid is often regarded as bridging the earlier Platonic tradition in Athens with the later tradition of Alexandria.
+Very little is known of Euclid's life, and most information comes from the scholars Proclus and Pappus of Alexandria many centuries later.
+Medieval Islamic mathematicians invented a fanciful biography, and medieval Byzantine and early Renaissance scholars mistook him for the earlier philosopher Euclid of Megara.
+It is now generally accepted that he spent his career in Alexandria and lived around 300 BC, after Plato's students and before Archimedes.
+There is some speculation that Euclid studied at the Platonic Academy and later taught at the Musaeum; he is regarded as bridging the earlier Platonic tradition in Athens with the later tradition of Alexandria.

 In the Elements, Euclid deduced the theorems from a small set of axioms.
 He also wrote works on perspective, conic sections, spherical geometry, number theory, and mathematical rigour.
 In addition to the Elements, Euclid wrote a central early text in the optics field, Optics, and lesser-known works including Data and Phaenomena.
-Euclid's authorship of two other texts—On Divisions of Figures, Catoptrics—has been questioned.
-He is thought to have written many now lost works.
+Euclid's authorship of On Divisions of Figures and Catoptrics has been questioned.
+He is thought to have written many lost works.